Previous dayApril 21, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 20 km N of Tofino, Canada on April 21, 2026 at 20:16 UTC.
+On April 21, 2026 at 20:16 UTC, a magnitude 2.1 earthquake struck 20 km N of Tofino, Canada.
 At a depth of just 5.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 49.334°N, -125.889°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 49.334°, -125.889°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21